2/15/2024

 Mark Grandison

 Well, it's statutory, right?
-So, and it's on an excessive loss basis.
-And these are lost.
-There's a lot of sharing of experience plus our monitors with clients.
+And it's on an excessive loss basis.
+And these are loss sharing of experience plus or minuses with clients.
 They tend to be larger clients.
-The national account is 90, 95% plus workers comp.
-It's really, you know, a self-insured sort of structure that that's of sort.
-We provide the paper and the actual the document to allow people to operate in their state because you need the required thing to be able to demonstrate that workers comp insurance as a protection.
-This is statutory.
-So, it's unlimited by definition.
-We have some reinsurance to protect some of the capping.
+The national account is 95% plus workers' comp.
+It's really, you know, a self-insured sort of structure that's of sort.
+We provide the paper and actually the document to allow people to operate in their state because you need the required thing to be able to demonstrate that you have workers' comp insurance as a protection.
+This is statutory, so it's unlimited.
+By definition, we have some reinsurance to protect some of the capping.
 That's really what it is.

 speaker